e-cmt/e-cmt/README.md

 ### 👋 Hi there
-I'm Emi, a frontend web developer.
+I'm Emi, a software developer.

 ### 🚀 About Me
-I am a frontend developer with 2+ years of proven experience.
-I fell in love with coding in high school, after which I took a small detour until I started working in an IT company.
+Talented software developer with 2+ years of proven experience working with React and JavaScript.
+Focused on writing reusable and scalable code as an independent team member.
+Proactive in removing blockers and creating long lasting solutions for clients.

 ### 🛠 Skills
 HTML, CSS, JavaScript, Typescript, React, React Native, Next.JS, Tailwind CSS, Storybook, Jest, React Testing Library, PostCSS, SASS, Bootstrap.